 Set the Display flag on the polyextrude node.
-With Divide into set to Individual elements all the small polygons are extruded but we don't want that.
-But if we change it to Connected Components then all the polygons are extruded which is also not what we want yet.
+With Divide Into set to Individual Elements all the small polygons are extruded but you don't want that.
+Set it to Connected Components then all the polygons are extruded.

-Set it to Connected Components.
-We need a way for this network to let us extrude the original patches of the soccerball but after the ball has been subdivided.
-We can do this using the primitive numbers on the original geometry.
+You need a way for this network to extrude the original patches of the soccer ball but after the ball has been subdivided.
+You can do this using the primitive numbers on the original geometry.